Forward-backward SDEs with distributional coefficients: Introduction

 The final main result is about the FBSDE \eqref{eq: forward-backward SDE}.
 This system is, in some sense, the generalization to multi dimensions of the BSDE studied in \cite{russo_wurzer15}, but with deterministic terminal time.
 The system is decoupled and the forward equation is solved first.
 Here we study the forward equation with different techniques than in \cite{russo_wurzer15}, in particular we invoke the results found in \cite{flandoli_et.al14} about SDEs with distributional coefficients which can be applied to the forward component of \eqref{eq: forward-backward SDE}.
-The forward solution $ X_s^{t,x}$ and the mild solution $u$ of the PDE \eqref{eq: PDE backward intro} are then used to construct a virtual-weak solution $(X^{t,x}, u(\cdot, X^{t,x}), \nabla u(\cdot, X^{t,x} ))$ to \eqref{eq: forward-backward SDE}, see Theorem \ref{thm: Feynman-Kac formula}.
-For system \eqref{eq: forward-backward SDE} we are not able to show uniqueness of the solution (opposite to the case of FBSDE \eqref{eq: forward-backward SDE transformed}) and we do not find strong solutions but only weak solutions, because the solution of the forward equation is of weak type.
+The forward solution $ X_s^{t,x}$ is then used together with standard arguments to find a virtual-weak solution $(X^{t,x}, Y^{t,x}, Z^{t,x} )$ to \eqref{eq: forward-backward SDE}, see Theorem \ref{thm: exist! virtual-weak sol}.
+Finally in Theorem \ref{thm: Feynman-Kac formula} we give a stochastic representation $(X^{t,x}, Y^{t,x}, Z^{t,x} )= (X^{t,x}, u(\cdot, X^{t,x}), \nabla u(\cdot, X^{t,x} ))$ of the solution to the FBSDE \eqref{eq: forward-backward SDE} using the mild solution $u$ of the PDE \eqref{eq: PDE backward intro}.

-We remark that for \eqref{eq: forward-backward SDE transformed} we find a unique strong solution without using the Feynman-Kac formula, while for \eqref{eq: forward-backward SDE} we only find a weak solution and do so by using the Feynman-Kac formula and a limiting argument (hence we lose uniqueness).
-It would be interesting to exploit the results found for \eqref{eq: forward-backward SDE transformed} to get better results for \eqref{eq: forward-backward SDE}.
+For system \eqref{eq: forward-backward SDE} we do not find strong solutions but only weak solutions, because the solution of the forward equation is of weak type.
 We refer the reader to Section \ref{ssc: heuristc comments} for some extended and heuristic comments on the link between \eqref{eq: forward-backward SDE transformed} and \eqref{eq: forward-backward SDE}, and for open questions.